 Dubai’s own video management software provider Digifort says the commercial security sector is already experiencing total transformation.
 “Far beyond traditional video security, the new wave of artificial intelligence and application solutions based on deep learning, are helping us to make better sense of the skyrocketing data we are faced with today.
 This new level of proactive response is set to help change the future of video surveillance operations,” explained Tooma Chong, director of Digifort.

-“The Intersec Future Security Summit will track the sector’s transformation when experts analyse critical security threats, examine security loopholes in business ecosystems and discuss how cutting-edge technologies can be tailored to meet evolving security requirements,” said Andreas Rex, show director at Messe Frankfurt Middle East.
+“The Intersec Future Security Summit will track the sector’s transformation when experts analyze critical security threats, examine security loopholes in business ecosystems, and discuss how cutting-edge technologies can be tailored to meet evolving security requirements,” said Andreas Rex, show director at Messe Frankfurt Middle East.

 “As the first Intersec of the new decade, it’s appropriate to dig deep into the dynamics of the smart technology, including AI and ICT, which will inform how we are all kept safe in the workplace of the future,” Rex added.

-Commercial Security will be the second largest segment represented by exhibitors at Intersec, hosting an expected 375 out of the 1,200 organisations on the show floor in January next year.
+Commercial Security will be the second-largest segment represented by exhibitors at Intersec, hosting an expected 375 out of the 1,200 organizations on the show floor in January next year.
 Fire and Rescue will form the largest section with more than 430 exhibitors, followed by Safety & Health (140 exhibitors), Information Security (120 exhibitors), Homeland Security & Policing (90 exhibitors), and Physical & Perimeter Security (50 exhibitors). - TradeArabia News Service

 Media Courtesy : Trade Arabia